 The reviewers may have access to the faculty member’s Activity Insight reports to assist with the evaluation of the faculty member’s compliance with the PIP and current performance in all areas of responsibility.

+If the review committee or administrator reports that the faculty member did not satisfactorily complete the PIP or is not performing at an acceptable level of performance, the faculty member may submit a response to the report within five (5) days of delivery of the report.
+The response must be limited to matters raised in the report.

 Upon receipt of the findings of the previous reviewers and after review of the materials provided by the faculty member, the provost will submit a written report and may take further actions based upon the review, including the following:

 Allow an extension and/or revision of the PIP for an additional year if the faculty member is making progress in addressing their performance deficiencies and extension of the PIP is likely to result in the faculty member attaining acceptable performance within the year.